Network and make new friends by joining one or more of the 25 Recognized Student Organizations (RSO) for business students.

 proud of being a part of the College of Business, please consider sharing your experiences with perspective students by joining

-and encourages students to act upon the College of Business Student Ethics Code while making decisions in
+community and encourages students to act upon the College of Business Student Ethics Code while making decisions

 The Undergraduate Women in Business group is open to all undergraduate students at the university.